cybertrol-engineering/CE.PalletWorks.Documentation/docs/configuration.md

 When this feature is enabled, multiple orders can be stacked onto one pallet.
 When this feature is disabled, a new pallet will get created when an Order is fulfilled, even if the pallet isn't full.

+### EnableManualActions

+When this feature is enabled, any items added manually will not be auto-stacked onto separate pallets or auto-switch the active order.
+This is to allow for operators to manually add products without affecting production run counts.
+When this feature is disabled, any items added manually are processed against the order, and will be auto-stacked and potentially active order switched if that feature is enabled.

 ## Customizing Table Columns

 Within PalletWorks, there are three main grids that display information: Orders, Pallets and Items.
 The columns visible and what the titles are called can all be customized through the `appsettings.json` file.